 8. Las Vegas Photo Shoot Locations – Encore and Wynn

 Those two hotels, Encore and Wynn, in good light look like giant bars of gold in front of you ready to pick up.
 There’s so golden color that nothing else in the world doesn’t look more golden than those hotels.
 Your only task is to find the best spot and wait for the beautiful light.
 And we must say that our favorite time to take pictures of those two hotels is just before sunset when everything is very goldy 😉

 Las Vegas is a city of never-ending joy.
-It’s no different during great Halloween Holiday.
-You can wander on the streets of the town and look for funny dressed people.
-There is more late afternoon than during a day.
+It’s no different during a great Halloween Holiday.
+You can wander on the streets of the town and look for funny-dressed people.
+There is more late afternoon than during the day.
 Try to focus on the Strip – there is the most popular destination for Halloween parties, and there’s the biggest crowd.

 You might be wondering how to prepare to photograph Las Vegas.
 The answer is easy.
-You will need your favorite camera with a preferably ultra-wide lens (16-35, 14-24, or something similar) and tripod.
+You will need your favorite camera with a preferably ultra-wide lens (16-35, 14-24, or something similar) and a tripod.
 Besides that, you will need the plan.
 It’s good to plan your day correctly.
-We suggest to walk a little bit during daylight and do the research.
-Find the spots that are good for late afternoon, just before sunset, sunset and after sunset (night shots).
+We suggest walking a little bit during daylight and doing the research.
+Find the spots that are good for late afternoon, just before sunset, sunset, and after sunset (night shots).
 Of course, you must somehow manage communications between those spots.
 We love to walk, but you can try Uber or Lyft to speed up.

 If you are in Las Vegas and still have a spare day, maybe it’s a good idea to visit Arizona Natural Hot Springs?

 Like it?
 Pin It!